 Parsons Corporation purchased the Lake ‘n Sea brand, molds, and six new boats from the Chris-Craft Lake ‘n Sea Boat Division for the selling price of $17,932.92 on January 7, 1958.
 A week later Chris-Craft issued a sales bulletin to the public announcing that remaining Chris-Craft branded boats with hulls in colors like sunrise pink, seafoam green, and yellow chartreuse were available for purchase for $416.00 F.O.B. (free on board) from the Pompano Beach plant instead of the original $755.00.
 Chris-Craft had already purchased national advertising until March 1958.
 Parsons Corporation was more than pleased to receive the extra boost in free advertising until their marketing department got out their marketing materials.

-In early 1958, the Aircraft Division of Parsons Corporation of Traverse City, Michigan began producing the same 15-foot Pleasure Runabout style, along with the existing five-boat Barger-designed line but with much more skill than Chris-Craft, which it had gained from working with reinforced fiberglass to make helicopter rotor blades and Barger-designed boats.
+In early 1958, the Aircraft Division of Parsons Corporation of Traverse City, Michigan began producing the same 15-ft Pleasure Runabout style, along with the existing five-boat Barger-designed line but with much more skill than Chris-Craft, which it had gained from working with reinforced fiberglass to make helicopter rotor blades and Barger-designed boats.
 The Special Products Division took over production in the spring of 1958 before finally becoming Lake ‘n Sea Division midyear.
-The Barger line would remain until leaving in August 1958.
+The Barger line remained until leaving in August 1958.